filterpaper/qmk_userspace/readme.md

     return true;
 }
 ```
-The previous keycode is evaluated for preceding layer tap to prevent this feature from disabling quick access of keys in a layer.
-This configuration also uses the `keyrecord->keycode` structure container, which requires either the `REPEAT_KEY_ENABLE` or `COMBO_ENABLE` feature to be enabled.
+The prior keycode macro excludes layer tap to prevent this feature from disabling quick access of keys in a layer.
+It can be customised to improve trigger accuracy.
+This configuration also uses the `keyrecord->keycode` structure container, which requires either the `REPEAT_KEY_ENABLE` or `COMBO_ENABLE` feature.
 > *The output experience will be similar to ZMK's [require-prior-idle-ms](https://zmk.dev/docs/behaviors/hold-tap#require-prior-idle-ms) feature.*

 ## Hold delay